pagopa/technology-radar/radar/languages-and-frameworks/kotlin.md

 4. **Concise code**: Kotlin eliminates some of the redundancy in the basic syntax of popular languages like Java.
 Kotlin is a timesaver for developers because it provides more concise code.
 Developers can write programs with less boilerplate code, increasing their productivity.

 ### Use cases
-Kotlin can be used with along side with other frameworks to create:
-* server-side applications;
-* Android applications.
+Kotlin was explored and tested for the development of [Reactive Microservice With Spring Boot](https://spring.io/reactive/).

 ### Repositories using Kotlin
-On [our GitHub organization](https://github.com/pagopa?q=&type=all&language=kotlin) there are applications actually written in Kotlin.
+On [our GitHub organization](https://github.com/topics/pagopa-ecommerce?l=kotlin) there are applications actually written in Kotlin for backend.